 Nyloxin in Traditional Medicine*

-In ancient China, cobra venom saw its primary use in the treatment of cancer and arthritis.
-Reportedly the venom was used to treat liver cancer, lung cancer, esophageal cancer, skin cancer, and leukemia.
+In ancient China, cobra venom had many traditional uses and purported health benefits.
+Reportedly the venom was used to treat a variety of conditions.
 In the Indian Unani system of medicine, cobra venom has been used as a tonic, aphrodisiac, hepatic stimulant and for revival in collapsed conditions.
 In India and China, such venoms are administered at specialized medical centers and for an extensive array of applications.